ShingYehGit/WasmSkiaApp/README.md

 All input components in EditForm should be in active state for inputing.
-The JavaScript InterOp does'nt not work to solve the above EditForm There is no documental solution
+The JavaScript InterOp does'nt work to solve the above EditForm There is no documental solution

 SkiaSharp.Views.Blazor and the SkiaSharp.Views work well in MAUI